KronosTheLate/ControlSystems.jl/docs/src/man/creating_systems.md

 Continuous-time transfer function model
 ```

-This was of course a trivial example, as the expression was already reduced.
-But as long as the expression only contains numbers and s (with s defined as shown), the transfer-function is defined correctly.
-Note that due to rounding-errors when dealing with floating point numbers, the transfer-function returned will sometimes show something like 1.99999999999 instead of 2.

 ## zpk - Pole-Zero-Gain Representation
 Sometimes it's better to represent the transfer function by its poles, zeros and gain, this can be done using
 ```julia